-Please see a selection of work by our members
+Please see a selection of work by some of our members

 I have been interested in pottery and ceramics for a number of years and learnt the basics at adult education classes.
 Now I work both on my own at home (in my converted garage studio), and also enjoy attending group classes to share and get inspiration from others.
 There is always something new to learn.
 My work is mainly functional domestic ware, thrown on the wheel, but inspiration comes from everywhere for sculptural pieces.

 I am a ceramic artist working mainly with slip-cast and hand-built forms.
-My work reflects a background in printmaking and graphic design, with ‘line’ featuring a lot in my work.
+My work reflects a background in printmaking and graphic design.
 Nature and wildlife are a continuing source of inspiration, as are artefacts from past civilisations.
 These and the arts, including theatre and dance all play a part.

 Having painted for many years in all media, ceramics is a recent addition to my creative life.
 I find pottery exhilarating and totally absorbing and the more I learn the more I want to learn.
 I love building and throwing, glazing and raku finishing; any method is exciting and unpredictable.
 Instagram: #patricia217hall